vidyagames998/vidyagames998.github.io/dw1/index.md

 ![](images/MegaSeadramon.gif)

 Garurumon can evolve into MegaSeadramon.
 Spend the next 6 days at the gym winning 0 battles.
 Maintain 25-35 weight.
-Level semi-cautiously making less than 5 care mistakes.
-Once evolved to MegaSeadramon go learn Giga Freeze from Muchomon at the bottom of the great canyon (17%).
-Teach that and then learn Ice Statue from Ice Devimons in Freezeland(15%).
-Your digimon will die around day 15 and you will have to start this process over again.
+Level only HP semi-cautiously making less than 5 care mistakes.
+Once evolved your stats will level out, then you can take MegaSeadramon to learn Giga Freeze from Muchomon at the bottom of the great canyon (17%).
+Teach that and then learn Ice Statue from Ice Devimons in Freezeland (15%).
+Your digimon will die around day 15 if when unhappy and you will have to start this process over again.
+With ice statue this digimon is very strong and the rest of the game will be very easy.

 ![](images/MetalGreymon.gif)